rusty1s/graph-based-image-classification/README.md

 ```bash
 ./ci/conda.sh -n graph
 ```
-to install all dependencies in a new conda environment with name `"graph"`.
+to install all dependencies (including TensorFlow and nauty/pynauty) in a new conda environment with name `"graph"`.

 **Tested Versions:**
 * TensorFlow: 0.11.0